-There are many types of vinyl fabric and each has its own unique characteristics.
-While it’s great to have plenty of options, it can be trick to narrow down your list to just what you need for your project.
+There are many types of vinyl fabric, and each has its own unique characteristics.
+While it’s great to have plenty of options, it can be tricky to narrow down your list to just what you need for your project.
 For example, if you’re working on an outdoor or boating upholstery project, you’ll want to be sure you’re using marine vinyl fabric for your application.

-Here are some helpful tips to keep in mind when selecting vinyl fabric.
+Here are some helpful tips to keep in mind when selecting the best marine vinyl fabric.

 Determine How Durable Your Marine Vinyl Needs to Be for Your Project

-There are differences in durability between marine vinyl fabrics.
-Pay attention to the abrasion cycles rating for vinyl you are comparing, making sure that you select one that lasts as much as you need it.
+There are differences in durability between marine upholstery fabrics.
+Pay attention to the abrasion cycles rating for vinyl you are comparing, and make sure you select one that lasts as much as you need it.
 Knowing how much wear and tear and cleaning each vinyl fabric can handle will make choosing the right one easier.

 Find a Mildew Resistant Vinyl for Marine Applications

 All marine vinyl is water resistant.
 The problem is when moisture stays around due to being on or near the water.
 These conditions make it easy for mildew to form.
 Mildew can stain fabric or require extensive cleaning to remove.
-Make sure the marine grade vinyl you select is mildew resistant.
+The best marine vinyl will be mildew-resistant.

 If you’re using marine vinyl fabric for seating, make sure it is antistatic.
 A static electric shock, though harmless in itself, can be a hazard when it occurs around a gas-powered vehicle like a boat or in an area with oxygen such as a hospital.
 The spark from the charge can ignite vapors, causing fire.
 Antistatic vinyl makes the area safer and more comfortable for everyone.